What is a core biopsy of the breast?

-Mr Salhab runs one stop clinics at the Yorkshire Clinic, Spire Elland Hospital and St Luke's Hospital.
+Mr. Salhab runs one-stop clinics at the Yorkshire Clinic, Spire, and St Luke's Hospital.
 NHS patients can request to be referred to see Mr Salhab via their GP NHS Choose and Book system.

-Patients who are self-funded or have Private medical insurance can arrange appointment to see Mr Salhab Personally at the Yorkshire Clinic by contacting Bev ( Mr Salhab Secretary) on 01274 550842 Click here or at the Spire Elland Hospital on 01422 324041 Click here
+Patients who are self-funded or have Private medical insurance can arrange an appointment to see Mr. Salhab Personally at the Yorkshire Clinic by contacting Bev ( Mr. Salhab Secretary) on 01274 550842 Click here.

-Breast one stop clinic is also known as symptomatic breast clinic, It is considered the best practice for patients presenting with breast symptoms. your GP will refer you to be assessed by a breast specialist if you have a new change in your breast.
+Breast one-stop clinic is also known as a symptomatic breast clinic, It is considered the best practice for patients presenting with breast symptoms. your GP will refer you to be assessed by a breast specialist if you have a new change in your breast.
 This could be a definite lump, puckering or dimpling of the skin over the breast, changes to your nipple including a rash or discharge, or severe and persistent breast pain.
-At the breast one stop clinic, you are likely to spend up to three hours in order to allow time to have all the necessary assessments performed.
+At the breast one-stop clinic, you are likely to spend up to three hours in order to allow time to have all the necessary assessments performed.
 Most patients will get the results of your assessment at the end of your clinic visit.

 Following Clinical assessment ( History and examination) you may be sent to have further tests at the Breast Radiology department.
 These will usually include one or more of the following: